dahoum/Nursery/People/README.md

 ![](Portraits/William-S.-Burroughs-and-Patti-Smith.jpeg)

-## Dr.Theodore_Stephanides
+## Dr.Theodore Stephanides

 ![](Portraits/Theodore_Stephanides_visiting_Corfu_with_the_BBC_in_1967.jpg)

-Theodore Stephanides visiting Corfu with the BBC in 1967.
+Theodore Stephanides visiting Corfu with the BBC in 1967: https://youtu.be/P1gCBfADKmE.

 ## Vladimir Putin